AnyaAven/rithm-pre-work/personal-website/text-content.md

 - Adjudicator for the National Federation of Music Clubs 2019 - 2024

-- Director of the State Division for Piano and Vocals at North Carolina's Music Teachers Association 2022 - 2024
+- Director of the State Division for Piano at North Carolina's Music Teachers Association 2022 - 2024

 - Peer Leader for Brave Step